The City of Santa Monica’s Clean Beaches Project for Pier Drainage Basin received the Envision Gold award for sustainable infrastructure.

 The $15 million Clean Beaches Project was partially funded by the California State Water Resources Control Board Clean Beaches Initiative Grant Program, with a local match from the City Clean Beaches and Oceans Parcel Tax, “Measure V” which was passed with over two-thirds of the city’s voting residents voting in its favor.

 “It’s great to see such an important project from an environmental and public health and safety perspective deploy Envision as a tool to improve its sustainable performance,” said Melissa Peneycad, ISI’s Managing Director.
 “The Santa Monica Clean Beaches Project will improve beach water quality which will benefit residents, businesses, and visitors alike.
 In addition, this project reduces strain on existing storm infrastructure and improves the city’s drought resiliency.
 ISI is pleased to present this project with an Envision Gold award for sustainable infrastructure.”

-Learn more by visiting the PROJECT PAGE.
+Learn more by reading the Press Release.